 Frosting will keep for 2 days in a sealed container at room temperature or 1 week in a sealed container in the refrigerator.
 Buttercream frosting can be frozen for up to 3 months in a freezer-safe container.

-Refrigerated or frozen frosting will be hard, so allow it to come to room temperature before spreading onto baked goods.
+Allow chilled frosting to come to room temperature before spreading onto baked goods.

 Frequently asked questions